eclipse-copilot/eclipse-copilot/CONTRIBUTING.md

-# Contributing to Eclipse plug-in for Copilot
+# Contributing to Eclipse Plug-in for Copilot

 Thank you for your interest in contributing to Eclipse plug-in for Copilot!